Keep it simple -

 You don't even need a jar.
 How about guess the number of currants in the fruit cake? - To win the cake itself.

-Here is another neat variation we saw at a country fair.
-A local firewood supplier offered a load of logs to the person who guessed closest.
+Here is another neat variation we have seen at country fairs.
+Local firewood suppliers offering a load of logs to the person who guessed closest.

 Or how about this one?